krasiyan/mongodb-lock/README.md

 ## Notes ##

-This module aims to use MongoDB's atomic method wrapped by Mongoose.
+- This module aims to use MongoDB's atomic method wrapped by Mongoose.
 However please note that since this is a very early version, race conditions are possible.
+- Currently when a lock expires and is re-acquired or when it is released, its entry is removed from the database.

 ## Todo ##